-The first major event hosted each year is Downtown Duncan Days, a two-day free community event held in July.
-This event is schedule to coincide with and compliment the Duncan - Cowichan Summer Festival's '39 Days of July' which promotes a full month of live music and activities during the "39 Days of July".
+The first major event hosted each year is Downtown Duncan Day, a one-day, free community event held in July.
+This event is scheduled to coincide with and compliment the Duncan - Cowichan Summer Festival's '39 Days of July' which promotes a full month of live music and activities during the "39 Days of July".

-The two other major events hosted each year are the Halloween Spooktacular and Christimas Kick-Off.
+The two other major events hosted each year are the Halloween Spooktacular and Christmas Kick-Off.
 Spooktacular is traditionally held on the Saturday before Halloween.
-The merchants participate in trick or treating and the Duncan BIA organizes free, family fun games such as Pumpkin Bowling, Spooky Photobooth, Mumy Wrapping, and a Costumer Contest.
+The merchants participate in trick-or-treating and the Duncan BIA organizes free, fun, and family-friendly games, such as, Pumpkin Bowling, Spooky Photobooth, Mummy Wrapping, and a Customer Contest.

-Christmas Kick - Off, held on the last Friday of November, fills the City Square and the sreets with thousands of people.
-This event includes a fireworks show, live entertainment by local bands and groups, a hayride, and a contest - all designed to attract people all ages to the Downtown.
+Christmas Kick-Off, held on the last Friday of November, fills the City Square and the streets with thousands of people.
+This event includes a fireworks show, live entertainment by local bands and groups, a hayride, and a contest - all designed to attract people all ages to downtown.

-This busy and active Committee offers a perfect opportunity for members who are creative thinkers and would like to be involved in marketing Downtown Duncan via events.
-Any BIA member can join the Committee in a full-time or part-time basis.
-Please ontact the Duncan BIA for more information on how you can get involved.
+This busy and active Committee offers a perfect opportunity for members who are creative thinkers and would like to be involved in marketing downtown Duncan via events.
+Any BIA member can join the Committee on a full-time or part-time basis.
+Please contact the Downtown Duncan BIA for more information on how you can get involved.

-The Marketing Committee promotes the 'where', 'why', 'how', and 'who' of Downtown, making it a destination for all.
-This Committee aims at increasing exposure of our vibrant business community by finding new and more efficient ways to market Downtown (i.e. Social Media).
-The Events and Marketing Committee work togetether to map out the year in terms of activities, events and day - to - day business to be more strategic in the marketing of Downtown Duncan.
+The Marketing Committee promotes the 'where', 'why', 'how', and 'who' of downtown, making it a destination for all.
+This Committee aims at increasing exposure of our vibrant business community by finding new and more efficient ways to market downtown (i.e. social media).
+The Events and Marketing Committee work together to map out the year in terms of activities, events, and day-to-day business to be more strategic in the marketing of downtown Duncan.

 Marketing initiatives include: